necheffa/nsddyn/README.md

 I found them all to lack security. \
 nsdyn aims to provide a secure alternative.

+## Project Status

+Currently the project is under heavy development.
+As the project evolves, look here for a more detailed list \
+of what is and is not working.

 ## Design

 nsddyn is comprised of 3 components: